yoonalimsuwan/STANDARD-ONE/README.md

   *Structural Probability*: deterministic probability statements with an unresolved interface Γ.
 - **Model Comparison** – AIC, BIC, posterior predictive checks, Bayes factors.
 - **Cross‑Correlation** – simple neural connector between collider and cosmological observables.
+- **O(1) Inference & Differentiable Emulators** – train constant‑time neural surrogates for any component of the pipeline.
+  The differentiable structure allows high‑fidelity emulators (e.g., for CMB spectra, cross‑sections, PDFs, or full generator outputs) to be trained with exact gradients.
+Once trained, these emulators evaluate in a fixed number of operations, independent of data size or parameter complexity.
+The built‑in analytic CMB, learnable CSOC kernel, and RG refiner already provide O(1) building blocks, and the framework is designed to replace expensive routines with lightweight neural surrogates for real‑time inference and large‑scale MCMC.
 - **Multi‑backend** – runs on CPU, CUDA, Apple MPS, and Ascend NPU with automatic fallback.
 - **Lightweight** – fits within 3 GB RAM, runs on a Colab T4 or Apple Silicon.